Amanjayswal/Amanjayswal/README.md

 - 🌱 I’m currently learning Visulization tools for Data analyst..
 - 👯 I’m looking to collaborate on Power bi ,Postgre Sql ,Oracle..
 - 🤔 I’m looking for help with my data enthusiastic connections..
-- 💬 Ask me about solving the business problems by data Analyzing through Visulization tools and converting it into Dashboards for easy understanding..
+- 💬 Ask me about solving the business problems by data Analyzing through Visulization tools and converting it into interactive Dashboards for easy understanding..
 - 📫 How to reach me:jayswalaman50@gmail.com
 - 😄 Pronouns: Aman Jayswal
 - ⚡ Fun fact: Exicited to learn and practise the new upcoming tech knowledge for self updation..